ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-22-Games-wot-I-played-in-2019.md

 A lotta that's down to doing news coverage for Rock Paper Shotgun for a few months there, mind.
 In the hunt for neat stuff to write about we uncovered a lot of hidden gems.
 That also means it's hard to say anything new here, so I'll add links to my past words as I name 'em.

-No Players Online is a haunting revisit of dead servers, something I'm all too familiar with.
-An Afternoon Rippling is warm, a lonely road trip through the strange and surreal lives of strangers.
-Throw Cubes At Brick Towers To Collapse Them is exactly what it says on the tin, and shouldn't have eaten so much of my time as it should have.
-Eat Girl is both a fascinating modern retelling of *Pac Man*, and a wordless, deeply melancholy exercise in tone.
-I finally discovered Sokpop's library of bouncy, daft games including the brilliant timewaster Pupper Park.
+[No Players Online](https://www.rockpapershotgun.com/2019/11/06/no-players-online-offers-free-spooks-on-the-empty-servers-of-a-dead-multiplayer-game/) is a haunting revisit of dead servers, something I'm all too familiar with.
+[An Afternoon Rippling](https://www.rockpapershotgun.com/2019/09/09/an-afternoon-rippling-wants-to-take-you-on-a-very-peculiar-hike/) is warm, a lonely road trip through the strange and surreal lives of strangers.
+[Throw Cubes At Brick Towers To Collapse Them](https://www.rockpapershotgun.com/2019/09/24/throw-cubes-into-brick-towers-to-collapse-them-thats-it-thats-the-game/) is exactly what it says on the tin, and shouldn't have eaten so much of my time as it should have.
+[Eat Girl](https://www.rockpapershotgun.com/2019/09/23/eat-girl-is-an-anxious-rework-of-a-familiar-labyrinth/) is both a fascinating modern retelling of *Pac Man*, and a wordless, deeply melancholy exercise in tone.
+I finally discovered Sokpop's library of bouncy, daft games including the brilliant timewaster [Pupper Park](https://www.rockpapershotgun.com/2019/11/12/pupper-park-lets-you-muck-around-as-a-dog-for-10-minutes/).

 They weren't all passing curiosities, mind.
 I got deeply in Noita this year.
 Part Spelunky, part "that powder game wot you played on the school PC", I'd have gone all in on Noita if my rig could run its simulationist pixels but a little better.

 <h2>...and the rest</h2>

 Of course, there's a bunch more stuff worth mentioning.
-The early days of Nate Crowley's RPS Minecraft server were a bizarre riot, as noted by Sin's fantastic Hermit diaries.
+The early days of Nate Crowley's RPS Minecraft server were a bizarre riot, as noted by Sin Vega's [fantastic Hermit diaries](https://www.rockpapershotgun.com/tag/hounded-out/).
 I've returned to Team Fortress 2 and Garry's Mod more times than I care to admit in the last 12 months.
 Finally, 2019 was the year I broke the World of Warcraft habit for good.
 After narrowly avoiding being sucked into a hole with Classic, I'm ready to admit that I'm done with Azeroth for good.

 No, seriously.
 For real.
 I mean it this time.